EBD-CREST/HuronFS/README.md

 The absolute directory path where master node mounts shared storage.

     * ####CBB_MASTER_IP_LIST
-The ip list of Master nodes, **IMPORTANT.**
+The IP list of Master nodes, **IMPORTANT.**
-If you have multiple Masters, separate them by comma.
+If you have multiple Masters, separate them by using commas.
 In the case of Infiniband, please use the address of IPoIB.
-The address will be used to initialize the communication when using infiniband, the communication after will use infiniband.
+The IP address will be used to initialize the communication, then further communication will use ibverbs via CCI.
 Please make sure that the list itself and order of the list are the same across all Master nodes and Clients.

     * ####CBB_MASTER_BACKUP_POINT